Photopharmacology: Future directions

 The biggest challenge in photopharmacology is finding appropriate and effective ways to deliver light to deep tissues in the body and tissues avoiding issues such as scattering and absorption.
-Various strategies have been attempted in this regard, one being the development of photoswitchable ligands that respond to deep-tissue penetrating wavelengths like red or infrared light.
+Various strategies have been attempted in this regard, one being the development of photoswitchable ligands that respond to deep-tissue penetrating wavelengths like red or infrared (IR) light.
+Photoswitching with continuous wavelength red and deep red light has been shown at 615-740 nm.
+Photoswitching with IR light has been demonstrated by two-photon excitation with femtosecond pulsed lasers (at wavelengths between 800 and 900 nm), three-photon excitation (at 1560 nm), triplet sensitization (at 850 nm), and upconversion luminescence (at 975 nm).
+In vivo IR photopharmacology has been demonstrated with two-photon and three-photon excitation, as well as with triplet sensitization.
 Moreover, some recent preclinical studies have spurred the development of wireless, compact or injectable, and remotely controllable devices capable of delivering light to neural tissues with minimal damage.
 There are novel optofluidic systems that can simultaneously regulate both drug delivery and light activity at specific sites.
 Although external delivery of light is the most preferred method, the use of internal exogenous light sources such as luminescent compounds where light would be delivered directly at the site of action.
 This could avoid the issues related to light penetration and also enhance the degree of selectivity.
 In addition, this creates the opportunity to use photopharmacology as a theranostic approach that combines targeted drug delivery and molecular imaging.